alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

                      .in(\'replyOf\').has(\'length\', lt(5)).as(\'b\')')
 ```

-If we hope that the vertices of the tag 'a' and 'b' have the same property value on property 'browserUsed', we can add a `where` step and write the following gremlin sentence in GIE:
+If we hope that the vertices of the tag 'a' and 'b' have the same property value on property 'browserUsed', we can add a `where` step and write the following Gremlin sentence in GIE:

 ```python
 # Traversers(vertices) after g.V() has label 'person'